-Did you know that actress and singer Rita Moreno had a hand in helping to save and restore The Plaza Theatre?
+This is the story of how the award-winning actress and singer Rita Moreno had a hand in helping to save and restore The Plaza Theatre.

 The owner, Louis L. Dent, had initially purchased the property on Pioneer Plaza in 1927 with the hope of giving back to the community and hired W. Scott Dunne to design the Plaza and H. T. Ponsford and Sons to build it.

 Finally built on September 12, 1930, the Plaza was known for its elegant and ornate 18th-century interior décor and Spanish Colonial exterior style.
 Because of its grand interior, The Plaza Theatre was nicknamed "The Showplace of the Southwest."

 The first movie to premiere at the Plaza Theatre was the 1930 musical rom-com Follow Through, which drew in about 2,400 spectators on opening night.
 Two decades later, the advent of technology, new suburban communities, and drive-in movie theatres drew audiences away, almost pushing the once lavish theater into extinction.

 Enter the formation of the El Paso Community Foundation and EGOT winner Rita Moreno.
 (EGOT is the designation given to actors who have won all four: Emmy, Grammy, Oscar, and Tony awards for outstanding achievements in television, recording, film, and theatre.
 As of 2022, Rita Moreno is one of just 17 artists that have won all four.)

 In 1986, The El Paso Community Foundation invited Moreno to headline a fundraising concert that raised $1 million to purchase and preserve The Plaza Theatre.